astronomo94/astronomo94.github.io/README.md

 My expertise in data handling extends in the electromagnetic domains from Far-Ultraviolet (FUV) to the Mid-Infrared (MIR), passing through the Near-Ultraviolet (NUV), the Optical and the Near-Infrared (NIR), i.e. from 0.2 to 20 µm.

 # PUBLICATIONS
-Until now, I wrote 5 peer-reviewed scientific articles as first author, and I am a co-author of 50 papers.
+Until now, I wrote 5 peer-reviewed scientific articles as first author, and I am a co-author of more than 50 papers.
 In addition, I published more than 200 non-refereed publications (Astronomer Telegrams, AstroNotes, Transient Classification Reports etc.), also as the leading author.
-I got more than 900 citations, with an H-index of 18.
+I got more than 950 citations, with an H-index of 18.

 [Link to my Publications in ADS](https://ui.adsabs.harvard.edu/public-libraries/in38wuqjTi6qO-OZzVnzQA "My Publications in ADS")